This article applies to: ✔️ .NET Core 2.1 SDK and later versions

 *) in the version field of the project file.

-Publish the project in the current directory:
+Create a runtime-dependent cross-platform binary for the project in the current directory:

-Publish the application using the specified project file:
+Publish the specified project file:

 dotnet publish ~/projects/app1/app1.csproj